Announcing the winner of this year’s Ryan R. Gibbs Photography Contest, judged by Karrie Higgins:

-Gazelle Naghshbandi will receive $400 and her work All Are Immigrants will be published as the cover art for our Winter issue launching December 9th.
-We are thrilled to be able to share this artist’s work with you all.
+Gazelle Naghshbandi will receive $400, and her work All Are Immigrants will be published as the cover art for our Winter issue, launching December 9th.
+We are thrilled to share this artist’s work with you all.

 Read an excerpt from Gazelle’s artist statement here:

 “My autobiographical thesis work narrates my life after immigration and examines the pit that exists within me.
 I have been in America for three years.
 At first, everything seemed ideal and I longed for my American Dream since I had grown up with that dream in Iran—the dream of the land of opportunity, a perfect life, and a place where I can have success and follow my dreams.
 But soon after immigrating, I was left with a nagging question: why do I feel empty and unfulfilled?
 Why do I have a hole and feel emptiness?
 What is the meaning of this hole to me?
 Why do I feel I am missing something?
 When I left my homeland, pieces of my identity, emotions, and memories were left behind and there was little left of my previous existence.”

 “I think all people are immigrants and can have this pit.
 I am not the only person that felt alien in this culture after immigration.
 At some point, everybody feels empty and has a lack of something.
 As I work through my own fears and shortcomings in my art, I’ve come to believe that all people are immigrants traveling across the oceans of Time and Change.
 All are Immigrants depicts my void as a hole.
 When I felt a huge hole in my body, I was thinking how this hole appeared in my life after immigration.”

 Her full statement will be published in our Winter issue.
 Below, find a selection from her winning work.
 The rest of the collection will also be published in December.

 Congratulations also to this year’s incredible finalists who made this contest so compelling: